GauravDixit1622/portfolio/README.md

 # Gaurav Dixit

 ## About Me
-I am a Product Analyst with a strong background in Business Analytics, UX Analysis, and Data Science.
-Currently pursuing my Master of Science in Business Analytics at the University of California, Irvine.
-I am passionate about leveraging data to drive business decisions and improve user experiences.
+I am an aspiring Product/Business Analyst with a strong background in Business Analytics, UX Analysis, and Data Science.
+Currently pursuing my Master of Science in Business Analytics at the University of California, Irvine, I am passionate about leveraging data to drive business decisions and improve user experiences.

-San Diego, CA | gauravd@uci.edu | [LinkedIn](https://linkedin.com/in/gaurav-dixit-818998180/)
+Irvine, CA | gauravd@uci.edu | [LinkedIn](https://linkedin.com/in/gaurav-dixit-818998180/)

 ## Education
 University of California, Irvine – Master of Science in Business Analytics, June 2025
-- Relevant Coursework: Machine Learning Analytics, Business Data Management
+- Relevant Coursework: Machine Learning, Natural Language Processing, Database Management

 University of California, Riverside – B.S. in Business Administration, March 2023
 - Dean's Honor List | GPA: 3.6/4.0